camilla-scandola/ab-testing-project/README.md

 ## 🔸 Demographic Analysis
-This analysis explores how customer demographics and the interaction timing with the design influence conversion rates.
+This analysis explores how customer demographics and interaction timing with the design influence conversion rates.
 Specifically, we analyzed age, high-value customer segments, and time spent on each step of the flow.
 Based on these factors, we tested the following hypotheses:

 1. Did the Test variation significantly impact the conversion rate?
 2. Does age influence the conversion difference between Test and Control?